-Since 2013, Unicon has been able to settle certain of its U.S. dollar obligations for imported materials at the official rate or SICAD rate and records the gains related to such transactions when the funds are authorized by CENCOEX and the liabilities are paid.
+Since 2013, Unicon has been able to settle certain of its U.S. dollar obligations for imported materials at the official rate SICAD or DIPRO rate and records the gains related to such transactions when the funds are authorized by CENCOEX and the liabilities are paid.

 In 2015 and 2014, the Company translated its Venezuelan operations at the SICAD rate because it concluded this rate corresponds to the dividend remittance rate in accordance with IFRS requirements and it has been able to settle certain of its U.S. dollar obligations for imported materials at the SICAD rate.
-The Company is currently reconsidering the exchange rates it will apply going forward to translate its Venezuelan operations.
+Nevertheless, conversion of dividends at the SICAD rate or at any other rate was difficult as authorization for dividend remittance is very rare.